-Assistant Professor at KTH, Co-PI of project Digital twins of human neuromusculoskeletal system: A new paradigm of personalised medicin in neuro-rehabilitation, Digital Futures Facultyyua@kth.se
+Assistant Professor at KTH, Former Co-PI: Digital twins of human neuromusculoskeletal system - A new paradigm of personalised medicin in neuro-rehabilitation, Digital Futures Facultyyua@kth.se

-Assistant Professor at KTH, Co-PI of project Digital twins of human neuromusculoskeletal system: A new paradigm of personalised medicin in neuro-rehabilitation, Digital Futures Faculty+46 8 790 68 01
+Assistant Professor at KTH, Former Co-PI: Digital twins of human neuromusculoskeletal system - A new paradigm of personalised medicin in neuro-rehabilitation, Digital Futures Faculty+46 8 790 68 01